where we take the radius of the sphere equal to 1 without loss of generality.

 6) times the ratio of 15-sphere and the 5-sphere volumes, k(16).

 7) times the ratio of 16-sphere and the 6-sphere volumes, k(17).

 8) times the ratio of 17-sphere and the 7-sphere volumes, k(18).

 9) , 6! times the volume of the 5D complex projective space .

 PS: Made by hand and the only use of my brains and head.
-No calculators, no computers assisted me in the calculations.
+No common calculators but only software helped me.
 I am obsolete, amn’t I?